tweag/FawltyDeps/docs/DesignDoc.md

 Some Python packages require other packages to be installed first (like numpy for pandas).
 We call them transitive dependencies.
 When a transitive dependency A is imported explicitly in the code, it becomes a direct dependency.
 That is why, even though the code would work without explicitly declaring A, it is a better practice to do so.

-To determine the list of transitive dependencies of a library `myLibrary,` the pip command:
+To determine the list of transitive dependencies of a library `myLibrary`, the pip command:

     pip show myLibrary